codeforkansascity/address-api/api-docs/README.md

 To add or modify the documentation, simply alter the "swagger.json" file.
 The "paths" node contains the endpoints, and the "definitions" node contains the descriptions of the response objects.
 For a complete reference, check out [the specification](http://swagger.io/specification/).

+The Swagger UI is served at {host}/api-docs.
+Locally, that would be: [http://dev-api.codeforkc.local/api-docs](http://dev-api.codeforkc.local/api-docs).

 Eventually, we should look at further isolating what is unique to our project (the JSON documentation) from the Swagger UI distribution.